10 things to do in London in winter

 Traveling to London in winter has a number of advantages: prices are cheaper, there are fewer tourists and although it is very cold there are very special dates such as Christmas.

-The winter season in London is the coldest of the year, but that should not condition your trip, because apart from the fact that there are hundreds of plans to escape the inclement weather, are the months of the year in which there is a smaller influx of tourists and you will have the opportunity to enjoy the city more comfortably.
-In addition, prices are cheaper than at other times of the year.
-All this except at Christmas, when the city is full of visitors and prices are more expensive.
-However, in exchange you will enjoy a truly magical city.
-Here are the best plans for your trip in winter.
+The winter season in London is the coldest of the year, but that should not condition your trip, as there are hundreds of plans to escape the inclement weather, these are the months of the year when there is less tourism and prices are cheaper than at other times of the year.

 1. Visit the most popular Christmas trees in the city

-Another essential proposal during the months of November and December is to stroll through the Southbank Centre Winter Festival.
+Another of the essential proposals throughout the months of November and December is to stroll through the Southbank Centre Winter Festival.
 On the banks of the Thames there are food stands where you can enjoy delicious dishes, craft stalls that will dazzle you and wooden huts where you can take shelter from the cold.
-In addition, snow shows and festive performances are organized - an ideal plan for the whole family!
+In addition, snow shows and festive performances are organized, an ideal plan for the whole family!

 Christmas is a truly magical time to travel to London.
-Don't hesitate to visit this time of year and let yourself be dazzled by the lights, see the Christmas trees, go ice skating and enjoy a delicious hot chocolate at Winter Wonderland - there's something for everyone!
+Don't hesitate to visit at this time of year and be dazzled by the lights, see the Christmas trees, go ice skating and enjoy a delicious hot chocolate at Winter Wonderland - there's something for everyone!

 5. Stroll through Winter Wonderland in Hyde Park